-- Cleansing of the discharge point via hosing. - Flushing of the hose used for the transfer of liquids from the tanker to the discharge point. - Flushing the de-watering system. - Hosing of the transfer area to the foul sewer. - The grid collecting the solids is cleared and hosed down on a daily basis. - Ensuring the sealed skip containing the collected solids is cleansed at each exchange.
+- Cleansing of the discharge point via hosing. - Flushing of the hose used for the transfer of liquids from the tanker to the discharge point. - Hosing of the transfer area to the foul sewer. - The grid collecting the solids is cleared and hosed down on a daily basis. - Ensuring the sealed skip containing the collected solids is cleansed at each exchange.